 As you’re learning the game, it’s important to know how to accurately keep score in pickleball.
 We’ll walk you through how to keep score in both doubles and singles, and how to call the score.
-Pickleball can be played as either doubles or singles.
+Learn about pickleball scoring and pickleball rules below:

 A team only scores points when serving.
 The receiving team cannot score points.
 Players on the serving teams can continue serving until a fault is made by his or her team.
 A fault occurs when the pickleball touches any part of the non-volley zone of the pickleball court on the serve, including the line, is hit out of bounds, does not clear the pickleball net, is volleyed from the non-volley zone on the court or is volleyed before a bounce has occurred on each side.